Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 • Security - You won’t be worried about scenarios where users can accidentally have permission to access restricted parts of your cluster.
 You have control over actions at the application level which is more secure.

-• Troubleshooting and Support - There may be cases where support and troubleshooting are handled by a team other than your development team.
-So you may provide them a simple-to-use web page that will allow users to view pod logs to aid with their investigation.
+• Troubleshooting and Support - There may be cases where support and troubleshooting are handled by individuals who are not part of your development team.
+Providing them with a simple-to-use web page allows them to view pod logs to aid with their investigation.

 • Customizability - While it's true that there are many 3rd party tools that provide another layer of access to your cluster, there may be a chance that the specific set of features you’re looking for is not supported out of the box.
-Hence, creating your own web application gives you the freedom to extend and customize your application depending on whatever you need.
+Hence, creating your own web application gives you the freedom to extend and customize functionality depending on your needs.

 Try the Kubernetes Pods Lab for free